• Skip to primary navigation

 This fettuccine recipe will go down a treat with a side like the Turkish Garlic Bread, Ciabatta Garlic Bread or cheesy Garlic Pizza Bread.

-For a light and bright salad pairing try either the Cherry Tomato Caprese Salad or Healthy Panzanella Salad.
+For a light and bright side salad pairing try either the Cherry Tomato Caprese Salad or Healthy Panzanella Salad.

 If you are feeding a crowd with an Italian theme try the Bolognese Pizza (great for using up leftover sauce), the Bruschetta Pizza or Ciabatta Pizza.